 While this is an unscientific observation, we believe that Chinese and North American companies have demonstrated a predilection for business development driven by disruptive technologies and technological solutions.
 On the other hand, Europe remains more focused on traditional businesses, perhaps as a result of lingering issues in its decade-long sovereign debt crisis, its fiscal disunity, and the country-bound nature of its banking system.
 These traditional businesses include telecommunication services, wireless, fixed-line service companies, consumer staples, and banks—all of which tend to grow at slightly lower rates and have more competition.

 For this reason, we see North America and China as inherently better positioned over the short term to return to growth more quickly than other areas around the globe.
 Indeed, we see tech companies pointing the way to growth, with their acceleration moving at roughly twice the rate of the rest of the market.
-Viewed from this perspective, we think the outperformance of the FAANGs (Facebook, Amazon, Apple, Netflix, and Alphabet (parent company of Google)) and other digital-first companies in e-commerce and cloud-based ecosystems are more likely to continue while most other sectors are just getting back on their feet.
+Viewed from this perspective, we think the outperformance of the FAANGs (Facebook, Amazon, Apple, Netflix, and Alphabet (parent company of Google)) and other digital-first companies in e-commerce and cloud-based ecosystems is more likely to continue while most other sectors are just getting back on their feet.